HimanshuMukane/admin/README.md

 ## Need to work on:

 1. Ability to accept the appointment by the professor to acknowledge the Teacher that their appointment has been approved.
-2. User should not be allowed to register if he/she tries to provide the already registered email ID.
+2. User should not be allowed to register if he/she tries to provide the already registered EMAIL_ID ID.
-3. The password should be encrypted and the password field shouldn't be displayed in the admin panel.
+3. The PASSWORD should be encrypted and the PASSWORD field shouldn't be displayed in the admin panel.
 4. Implementation of pagination for all the list view across the application.
 5. Bug fix - Bill payment receipt contains multiple record if the Teacher has associated with the same professor multiple times.
 6. Addition of more fields in the prescription statement to make it more specific one.